PotOfCoffee2Go/tw5-tickets/README.md

-# My Bellybutton TiddlyWiki Server
+# My TW5 Ticket Search Server

 > Draft

-TiddlyWikis are stored by the server to present a directory list of available TiddlyWikis to load to users browser.

 ## Recommendations
-The pages of the server have been designed with simplicity in mind.
-Well... as much as HTML, stylesheets, views, and javascript code can be _simple_.

-The `config.js` settings allow the colors, logo, header, and such to be set to your personal preferences.
-Knowledge of [Express][] and [Mustache][] would be helpful - but no rocket science going on here, so even beginners should be able to make a distinctive site.
+The `config.js` settings allow the colors, logo, header, and such to be set.
+Mostly relating to pages displayed in tiddler iframes.
+Knowledge of [Express][] and [Mustache][] would be helpful.
+This site is not currently using iframes (is sending tiddlers to the TiddlyWiki front-end).

 ## Installation
 > The server requires [git][3] and [nodejs][4] to be pre-installed on your computer.